speedscale/docs/docs/install/kubernetes-sidecar/using-with-istio.md

 ### 1. Set sidecar captureMode=istio

-On your Kubernetes workload, add the following annotation
+On your Kubernetes workload, add the following annotations

 ```
+sidecar.speedscale.com/inject: true
 sidecar.speedscale.com/captureMode: "istio"
 ```
+along with any other [sidecar annotations](sidecar-annotations.md).

 This will let the Speedscale operator know to patch the sidecar including a WebAssembly Envoy filter.